Vicktor007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12_combinations- a script that prints all possible combinations of two letters, except oo.
 13-print_float-a script that prints a number with two decimal places, followed by a new line.
 100-a script that converts a number from base 10 to base 16.
+101-rot13-a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.